HarK-github/Chemical-Equipment-Parameter-Visualizer/README.md

 ---

 # 🛠 Manual Setup
-This section explains how to run the backend, web frontend, and desktop application directly on your local machine.
+This section explains how to run the backend, web frontend, and desktop application directly on your local machine without using docker container
 ---

 ## Backend: Django